modelscope/modelscope-agent/apps/agentSDE/README.md

 * Community involve for development, research and testing

 ## How to contribution
-Our task will be maintained on GitHub [project](https://github.com/orgs/modelscope/projects/11) The branch is on [agentSDE](https://github.com/modelscope/modelscope-agent/tree/agentSDE) We will discuss all topic in dingtalk group. <img src="https://modelscope-agent.oss-cn-hangzhou.aliyuncs.com/resources/dingtalk_QRcode.png"></a>
+Our tasks will be maintained on GitHub [project](https://github.com/orgs/modelscope/projects/11).

+The branch is on [agentSDE](https://github.com/modelscope/modelscope-agent/tree/agentSDE).

+We will discuss all topic in dingtalk group. <img src="https://modelscope-agent.oss-cn-hangzhou.aliyuncs.com/resources/dingtalk_QRcode.png"></a>